 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation MariaDB database on a Linux Mint 19 (Tricia) server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install MariaDB on Linux Mint 19

 Step 1.
-Before running the tutorial below, it’s important to make sure your system is up to date by running these following apt commands in the terminal:
+Before running the tutorial below, it’s important to make sure your system is up to date by running the following

 Next, importing key add MariaDB repository:

-sudoadd-apt-repository 'deb [arch=amd64,arm64,ppc64el] http://ftp.utexas.edu/mariadb/repo/10.3/ubuntu bionic main'
+sudo add-apt-repository 'deb [arch=amd64,arm64,ppc64el] http://ftp.utexas.edu/mariadb/repo/10.3/ubuntu bionic main'

 Finally, let’s update package information from all configured sources: